Public domain in the United States: History

-In the United States, copyright at the federal level began with the introduction of the Constitution in 1787.
-Prior to that several of the individual states had enacted copyright laws, the first being Connecticut in 1783.
-Creators of works created after the ratification of the Constitution could receive copyright, while works created before the Constitution went into effect remain in the public domain with respect to federal copyright.
+In the United States, copyright at the federal level began when the Constitution, proposed in 1787, took effect on March 4, 1789.
+Prior to that, several states had enacted copyright laws, beginning with Connecticut in 1783.
+Creators of works created after the ratification of the Constitution could receive copyright, while works created before the Constitution took effect remain in the public domain with respect to federal copyright.
+The initial terms were set by the Copyright Act of 1790 with an initial term of fourteen years, and a one time renewal of fourteen years from the date of publication.
+In 1831, Congress extended the initial term to twenty-eight years, but left the fourteen year renewal in place.